Itera/java-test/readme.md

 ## Design for testing

 * Follow SOLID - well designed code is usually easier to test
-* Injection - prefer constructor to setters or Injected properties
+* Injection - prefer constructor to setters or injected properties
 * Use of `@VisibleForTesting` [^1]

 [^1]: VisibleForTesting simply documents why access to a method or value is more open than it should be.
 It does nothing for enforcement - but can be used by static code analysis.